ramp4-pcar4/ramp4-pcar4/docs/app/legend.md

 ### Delete
 Provides the following methods:
-- `removeItem(item: string | LegendItem)`: removes the legend item with the provided ID, or item instance.
+- `removeItem(item: string | LegendItem)`: removes the legend item with the provided uid, or item instance.
 - `removeLayerItem(layer: string | LayerInstance)`: removes the legend item connected to the layer ID or instance provided.